Having the opportunity to invest $70k is a great achievement and presents many opportunities.

 While savings accounts are by no means a glamorous way to go.
-They are a great place to keep your money until you know exactly where you want to put it.
+They are a great short term investment until you know exactly where you want to put it.

 If you don’t have an emergency fund, then putting enough money into a savings account for three to six months of expenses is what we call a fully-funded emergency fund.

 You don’t want to put a large sum of money into any old savings account; you want one that offers the highest interest rates.
-The latest rates for savings are:
+Some of the most competitive high yield savings accounts:

 Betterment is a robo-advisor.
 This means that you place the money into your account, and the service does all the investing for you.

 These investments are based on a survey that you complete when you sign up for a Betterment account.
-So how much risk is taken is determined by your preferences.
+So how much risk is taken is determined by your personal risk tolerance.

 If you want to get into stock investing, but don’t want to do any research, Betterment is one of the best hands-off options.